The South Arm Women Community Kitchen is back in action after Christmas break.

 Ben bought some Beijing snacks for me to snack on.

 We bought a steamed cheesecake from Paris Baguette for breakfast.
 It was RMB12 (CAD2).
 It’s like Japanese style cheesecake.
-More on following page.
-Click here to continue reading
+Continue reading

 This is the 25th years anniversary celebration of Rick Hansen’s Man in Motion relay to continue to fund the research for a cure for the spinal cord injury.